-Wolf’s Bane is now available at
+Wolf’s Bane is available at

-About the book: Wolf’s Bane, Rise of the Papilion Book II
+Blurb for Wolf’s Bane, Rise of the Papilion Book II

 The Purple Morrow is destroyed.
 However, its promise endures in the form of a champion, mankind’s only hope against the destruction spawned by an ancient, sinister evil.